History of sugar: Asia

-Sugar was first produced from sugarcane plants in India sometime after the first century AD.
 The derivation of the word "sugar" is thought to be from Sanskrit शर्करा (śarkarā), meaning "ground or candied sugar," originally "grit, gravel".
-Sanskrit literature from ancient India, written between 1500 and 500 BC provides the first documentation of the cultivation of sugar cane and of the manufacture of sugar in the Bengal region of the Indian subcontinent.
+Sanskrit literature from ancient India, conventionally dated by modern scholarship to roughly c.
+1500–500 BCE, although these works were transmitted orally for centuries and do not survive as written documents, provides the first references of the cultivation of sugar cane and of the manufacture of sugar in the Indian subcontinent.

 The major industrialization of sugar production in the New World eventually rejuvenated sugar production in Asia.
 This rebalancing was expedited by the abolition of slavery, which had given the New World an economic advantage.
 In addition to India, Indonesia and Thailand became major exporters of sugar.

 Middle East

 The cultivation and knowledge of sugar cane migrated to the Middle East.
 Often this migration was attributed to the influence of Nearchus, admiral of Alexander the Great.
 He had learned of sugar in 325 BC through his participation in the campaign of India led by Alexander (Arrian, Anabasis).
 Eventually this knowledge led to major production in Persia, Syria, Cyprus, Sicily, and especially Egypt.
 These technologies were largely destroyed by the Turks.